 The often and constant use of the same pipe can create a bad and sour taste, especially if you smoke different types of tobaccos in the same pipe.
 This can create the unpleasant ghost effect.
 So if you posses more then one pipe, its very reasonable. 😉

 Be careful with your pipe when new, the first few bowls are smoked and possibly overheated, so a small amount of melted wax may appear on the pipe surface in the high heated areas of the bowl.
 Use a soft cloth to wipe the pipe.
 After a few smokes this will stop.
 For additional care of the pipes surface, use this same cloth to polish the pipe from time to time.
 You also can use a small amount of quality wax used for woods for later polishing of the wood surfaces.

 Important.
-Do not ever try disassemble the pipe, when its still hot.
+Do not ever try to disassemble the pipe, when it’s still hot.
 Leave it to be completely cool, and left to properly dry after smoking.
-When you disassemble the pipe, always, especially if pipe have a large inset, hold for shank and inset with one hand.
-I use very strong, industrial grade epoxy glue, to fix a inset, but please still be careful to not a damage pipe, in this process.
+When you disassemble the pipe, always, especially if the pipe has a large inset, hold for the shank and inset with one hand.
+I use very strong, industrial grade epoxy glue, to fix an inset, but please still be careful to not damage a pipe, in this process.